 The confidence we place in forecasts should decline as we project further out from known data.
 Projections about short- and medium-term events are likely to be based on actual observed data or on projections of model inputs based on recent experience.
 Forecasts of next years’ sales volumes, for example, are likely to be made using the previous year’s sales numbers and a forecast of economic activity for the next year.
 In order to forecast sales tax revenues twenty years from today, however, we have to make a host of assumptions and predictions about forecasting model inputs—effectively, we are forecasting model inputs in order to forecast model outputs.

 When evaluating forecasting models, decision makers should treat short- and medium-term forecasts as predictions: likely outcomes given the current state of the world.
 Long-term forecasts should be treated as projections: possible outcomes given the current trajectory of the organization.
 As time progresses, projections should be updated and compared to actual performance; in doing so, previous long-term projections become short- and medium-term predictions.

 4. Iterate on the process

 At the end of each forecasting cycle, technical staff and key decision makers should take time to evaluate forecasted versus actual volumes.
-When forecasts diverge significantly from actual experience, it is important to demine the possible causes.
-The forecasting model may have been miss-specified, failing to capture the key factors that account for the variation in the outcome variable.
+When forecasts diverge significantly from actual experience, it is important to determine the possible causes.
+The forecasting model may have been misspecified, failing to capture the key factors that account for the variation in the outcome variable.
 The data used in forecasting could have been transcribed or entered incorrectly, causing the model to produce inaccurate estimates.
-Forecast can also diverge from actual experience due to real-world events that no forecasting model can anticipate.
+Forecasts can also diverge from actual experience due to real-world events that no forecasting model can anticipate.

 Organizations that fail iterate on the forecasting process run the risk of propagating future forecasts with data and modeling errors, leading to a significant divergence between expectations and actual experiences and undermining the usefulness of forecasting as a planning tool.